mukhortov/HESH-WordPress-Plugin/readme.txt

 * Huge Selection of themes and other customization options
 * Fullscreen mode: toggle with F11/Esc hotkeys

-If you like the plugin, please [donate](https://www.paypal.me/mukhortov/5) and leave a review :)

 If you would like to contribute to this plugin, view the [github repo](https://github.com/mukhortov/HESH-WordPress-Plugin).

 == Frequently Asked Questions ==